WarlonZeng/NYUHackathon2017/README.md

 http://ec2-54-210-90-217.compute-1.amazonaws.com:5000/

+## Inspiration
+Very so often we get spammed by "visionaries" to implement their idea.
+So we built an web app that takes upon that brilliant or naive idealism and find the right person to deal with them.

-## Overview
+## What it does
 "Findit" is a web-app platform that aims connects main campus students with ideas to school of engineering computer science students with skills.
-Mainly because main campus students wanted us to implement their idea.
+Sign up with your Net ID, school, major, and post your required skill needed for your idea.
+Not a recruiter?
+Don't need to post an idea -- just list off your skills!

+## How I built it
-## Technologies involved
+### Technologies involved
 * Linux
 * Apache
 * MySQL